WY-Chen/Conformal-Lasso/README.md

 ## One Support

 1. Run Lasso on known data (X,Y), use the fitted parameters to determine a polyhedron for support and signs.
-2. Traverse the trial y set, paired with new x values, skip if the knew data not in the polyhedron.
-3. Run conformal prediction with subgradient lasso only on trial y's that lands in the support and determine confidence interval.

-## Prediction & One Support

-1. Run Lasso on known data (X,Y), use the fitted parameters to determine a polyhedron for support and signs.
-2. Find the prediction point for new x value.
+2. Solve for a range of observed value that would land in the polyhedron if paired with the new point.
-3. From the prediction point, search up and down, stop when searched out of the support polyhedron.
-Run conformal prediction with subgradient lasso on the trial y's in polyhedron and determine confidence interval.
+3. Run conformal prediction with subgradient lasso only on the trial values in this range and determine confidence interval.

-## Prediction & Multiple Support

-1. Run Prediction with One Support.
-Get confidence interval C0.
-2. Run Lasso with (X,xnew) cross (Y,yi) where yi is the first trial y that lies out of the support.
-Use this support, repeat step 2 of the previous method, get C1, combine with C0.
-3. Repeat until the new support gives no valid conformal prediction point (i.e., all errors are in top 5% percent).
-Stop and combine all previous Confidence Intervals with respect to each supports.

 ## All Support